 This is the first in a two-part series on how big data will change the future of the automotive Internet business.
 You can read part 2 here.

 “Business Development Center” became the new buzzword.
-Manufactures implemented “Stop the Clock” practices to hold dealers accountable.
+Manufacturers implemented “Stop the Clock” practices to hold dealers accountable.

-BDC is a separate department within an automotive dealership that has two main responsibilities: Making outbound calls to bring in new leads.
-Manage inbound calls from new leads to set up sales appointments.
+BDC is a separate department within an automotive dealership that has two main responsibilities: 1) making outbound calls to bring in new leads, and 2) managing inbound calls from new leads to set up sales appointments.

 Many dealers have subrogated their responsibility to the Internet Manager to grow the Internet business.
 What the dealer knows about driving consumers into their dealerships using print, radio and billboards is lost in Google Analytics, Facebook Likes and dealing with a consumer hiding behind an IP address.
-So Internet Managers are often times plucked from the ranks of the “most” internet savvy salespeople and are thrust into a position to take a department and make it profitable based on metrics which work for the more traditional showroom.
+So Internet Managers are oftentimes plucked from the ranks of the “most” internet-savvy salespeople and are thrust into a position to take a department and make it profitable based on metrics that work for the more traditional showroom.
 The one responsibility of the Internet Manager and the Internet Department is to create one thing – opportunities.
-If you look up the meaning of that word it is described as “a set of circumstances that makes it possible to do something”.
-In other words the Internet Department’s main focus is to deliver opportunities or “Internet ups” to the dealership that the dealership has the chance to sell a vehicle to.
+If you look up the meaning of that word it is described as “a set of circumstances that makes it possible to do something.”
+In other words, the Internet Department’s main focus is to deliver opportunities or “Internet ups” to the dealership so the dealership has the chance to sell a vehicle.
 Period!

 After lead engagement rates are calculated you can also figure out the ELC (Effective Lead Cost).
 This is the measurement used to determine actual marketing advertising spend from your lead providers.
-By taking the billed lead cost divided by the engagement rate the effective lead cost can be determined.
+The effective lead cost can be determined by taking the billed lead cost divided by the engagement rate.
 An example is that a 50% engagement rate from a lead provider that charges $22 per lead has an effective lead cost of $44.
 And a lead provider that has a monthly charge of $2000 but only has an engagement rate of 42% would have an effective lead cost of $4762 per month.
-These effective costs will give you more insight into which third part providers you should fire and which ones you should buy more leads or increase your footprint from.
+These effective costs will give you more insight into which third-party providers you should fire and which ones you should buy more leads or increase your footprint from.
 Also, don’t be confused with “Pay for Sale” lead providers.
-These traditionally have very low engagement rates.
+These traditionally have meager engagement rates.
 You must determine the actual time cost of following up with leads who never respond.
 There is a real cost to chasing leads who never engage!
-The real job for an Internet Manager is to drive the most opportunities, via the most efficient use of marketing dollars, into the dealership.
+The real job of an Internet Manager is to drive the most opportunities, via the most efficient use of marketing dollars, into the dealership.
 By doing this, you will drive the business forward and increase sales.